hardening of Carbon steel - Carburizing

 and this difference is much greater for some steels than for

 the two regions have different in-service functions to perform.

-Until the introduction of lean alloy steels such as the 86xx series,
+Until the introduction of lean alloy steels such as the 86xx

-case hardenability because the alloy content
+concerned about case hardenability because the alloy content

 combined with the high carbon content always provided adequate

 hardenability.
 This is still generally true when the steels

-alloying elements are in solution in the
+alloying elements are in solution in the case austenite.
+In

-requirements should be carefully evaluated.
+should be carefully evaluated.

 relationship between the thermal gradient and the carbon gradient